Written by former Alsace buyer Marcel Orford-Williams with updates from current buyer Joanna Locke MW

 Muscat – The same grape that produces lusciously sweet wines further south is nearly always bone dry in Alsace.
 Its heady aromas make it an engaging aperitif, and a good Alsace Muscat is a splendid partner for English asparagus.

 Pinot blanc – Of Burgundian origin, this refreshing white is often blended with auxerrois for round, curvy, perfect party wines.

-Pinot gris – Also known as tokay-pinot gris, this faintly pink variety produces full, rich wines, less spicy than gewurztraminer, and often extremely long-lived.
+Pinot gris – Once known as tokay-pinot gris, this faintly pink-skinned variety produces full, rich wines, less spicy than gewurztraminer, and often extremely long-lived.
 Arguably the most food-friendly of all Alsace whites, especially with Thai or middle-eastern food, it is an excellent partner for roast goose and smoked fish, notably eel.
 It also produces fragrant late-harvest and botrytis-affected wines.

 Pinot noir – With so many hours of sunshine, pinot noir has little difficulty ripening in Alsace but traditionally, pinot was made as a pale almost rosé coloured wine of little substance.
-Much is changing with top producers like Hugel and Muré beginning to make deeply coloured, tannic red with an ability to age well.
+Much has changed with top producers like Hugel and Muré making deeply coloured reds with good tannins and the ability to age well.

 Riesling – For many, riesling produces Alsace's greatest wine.
 It is exactly the same variety as grown across the border in Germany but here it is invariably dry and fuller in body with more rounded acidity.
 Like German riesling, it develops great complexity with age, sometimes taking on a pronounced petrolly aroma.
 Sublime fish and roast-pork wine, riesling also succumbs to noble rot to produce exceptional dessert wines with a particular affinity for baked custards like crème brûlée or lemon tart.